-6. In this regard, the International Convention on the Protection of the Rights of All Migrant Workers and the Members of their Families - which entered into force on 1 July 2003 and whose ratification was strongly recommended by Pope John Paul II- offers a compendium of rights that give migrants the possibility to make such a contribution.
+6. In this regard, the International Convention on the Protection of the Rights of All [1550] Migrant Workers and the Members of their Families - which entered into force on 1 July 2003 and whose ratification was strongly recommended by Pope John Paul II4 offers a compendium of rights5 that give migrants the possibility to arena and which can very well be applied to migrants.
+It makes reference, for instance, to the Slavery Conventions, the Convention against ziscrimination in the Field of Education, the Convention on the Elimination of All Forms of Racial Discrimination, as well as to the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights, the Convention on the Elimination of All Forms of Discrimination against Women and the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
+Mention must also be made of the Convention on the Rights of the Child, and the Manila Declaration of the Fourth United Nations make such a contribution.
 What the Convention foresees therefore deserves the adherence particularly of those states that benefit most from migration.
 To this end, the Church encourages the ratification of the international legal instruments that ensure the rights of migrants, refugees and their families.
 The Church also offers its advocacy, which is more and more necessary today, through its various competent institutions and associations (as centres for migrant needs, houses open to them, offices for necessary services, documentation and counselling, etc.).
 Migrants are often victims of illegal recruitment and of short-term contracts providing poor working and living conditions.
 This is because they often have to suffer physical, verbal and even sexual abuse, work long hours, often without the benefits of medical care and the usual forms of social security.

-The precarious situation of so many foreigners, which should arouse everyone's solidarity, instead brings about fear in many, who feel that immigrants are a burden, regard them with suspicion and even consider them a danger and a threat.
-This often provokes manifestations of intolerance, xenophobia and racism.
+The precarious situation of so many foreigners, which should arouse everyone's solidarity, [1551] instead brings about fear in many, who feel that immigrants are a burden, regard them with suspicion and even consider them a danger and a threat.
+This often provokes manifestations of intolerance, xenophobia and racism.6 value.

-7. The growing presence of Muslims, as well as followers of other religions, in traditionally Christian countries falls under the broader and more complex heading of the meeting between cultures and interreligious dialogue.
-In any case, Christians are also present in significant numbers in some nations whose populations are in the vast majority Muslim.

-In the face of the widespread migratory phenomenon, with aspects profoundly different today from what they were in the past, policies on a purely national level would be of little value.
 No country today may think that it can solve migration problems on its own.
 Even more ineffective would be purely restrictive policies, which, in turn, would generate still more negative effects, with the risk of increasing illegal entries and even favouring the activities of criminal organisations.

+7. The growing presence of Muslims, as well as followers of other religions, in traditionally [1552] Christian countries falls under the broader and more complex heading of the meeting between cultures and inter-religious dialogue.
+In any case, Christians are also present in significant numbers in some nations whose populations are in the vast majority Muslim.

+In the face of the widespread migratory phenomenon, with aspects profoundly different today from what they were in the past, policies on a purely national level would be of little